Jeremy Carson is an Associate Creative Director, working in the advertising and design industries for over 15 years.

 Students need to know that you can’t just make a print ad.
 Sure, it’s an efficient way of communicating an idea.
 But when was the last time any brand simply ran a campaign like that?

 When we're looking at books, we can judge the ideation ability of a student.
 However, we can't spend years training you on how to extend that ideation to more relevant mediums.
-That's what schools is for.
+That's what school is for.

 I know that print isn’t going to die completely.
 TV commercials aren’t going disappear.
 But those aren’t the growing areas of the industry.
 If you’re between 18 and 25, you've probably never picked up a magazine, nor do you watch live TV (and when you do, you’re on your phone during the commercials.)